Welcome to Bulldog Mindset

 And as many books about the topic as I could find.
 I began to realize that one was not simply a man by virtue of growing up as a boy and reaching a certain age.
 I began to realize one had to become a man, but facing his fears, stepping into the darkness and lighting a spark deep within himself.

 That spark was lit… and a fire grew.

 I began to change the way I interacted with people.

-I realized that I constantly disappointed in life because I would put expectations on people's behaviour.
+I realized that I was constantly disappointed in life because I would put expectations on people's behavior.
 I would try and control how people acted towards me and be upset when they mistreated me, betrayed me or didn't give me the proper appreciation and love that I thought I deserved.